 The dataset covers the recent crisis period, thus allows us to provide a comprehensive analysis of the dependence structure for the turmoil period.
 The descriptive statistics of the two index returns are presented in Table 1.
-As can be seen, both series have very close means and variances.
+As can be seen, both series have mean zero and very close variances.
 Both series have negative skewness and large positive kurtosis.
 However, the Shanghai stock index has a more negative skewness value, indicating more significant left tail risk.
 The Jarque-Bera again confirms the non-normality of both series.
 The linear and Spearman’s rank correlation values indicate a strong positive correlation between the two returns.

 The time-series plots of the index prices are present in Figure 1.
 We can see that the term structures of the two indices are quite similar, which indicates the existence of strong comovements between the two markets.
 Both index prices increased prior to the subprime crisis, and reached their peak during the crisis.
 Followed by significant price drop in 2008, both series were adjusted to a level higher than the pre-crisis period.
-While the Hang Seng index price continued to fluctuate around that level, the Shanghai index price was moving slowly towards a downward sloping direction after 2010.
+While the Hang Seng index price continued to fluctuate around that level, the Shanghai index price was moving slowly towards a downward sloping direction after 2010 and rise significantly after 2014.

 4. Model Selection